Serverless Architecture For Nonprofits

 How does serverless architecture compare to traditional approaches?

-Unlike traditional IT infrastructure, serverless architecture eliminates the need for server management, offering a pay-as-you-go model and automatic scaling.
+Unlike traditional approaches, serverless eliminates the need for server management, offers pay-as-you-go pricing, and scales automatically to handle varying workloads.

 What industries benefit most from serverless architecture?